 3 Further Written Submissions

 These rules are usually followed strictly by the Boards of Appeal.
-In practice, however, some Boards of Appeal do allow a patentee to introduce new sets of claims during the course of an appeal, provided the amendments are straightforward and are in answer to an issue which has been recently raised for the first time in the proceedings.
+Occasionally, it may be possible for new material, or new sets of claims, to be introduced during the course of an appeal, for example if the issues are straightforward and are in answer to a matter which has been recently raised for the first time in the proceedings.
+In general, however, it should be assumed that the appeal will be based only on the submissions made in the grounds of appeal and any reply to the grounds.

 4 Oral Proceedings

 Both parties to an appeal normally ask for oral proceedings if the Board of Appeal is inclined to find against them.
-The Board of Appeal will issue a summons to oral proceedings in the same way as an opposition division, although the Board of Appeal will not always provide a preliminary opinion.
-The summons to oral proceedings will set a date for the oral proceedings and will usually set a deadline for filing final written submissions.
-The Boards quite often set a date for oral proceedings in two months’ time and a written submissions deadline of one month before the date of the oral proceedings.
-Thus, there is usually not much time to prepare written submissions.
+The Board of Appeal will issue a summons to oral proceedings in the same way as an opposition division.
+The summons to oral proceedings will set a date for the oral proceedings.
+The Boards of Appeal also aim to provide a preliminary opinion, although this is often provided some time after the summons and may not be very detailed.

 At the oral proceedings, the appellant and respondent argue their respective cases.
 Almost always a decision is given verbally at the end of the oral proceedings.
 The decision will be that the patent is revoked, that it is upheld as granted or that it is upheld in an amended form.
 Occasionally the Board of Appeal may refer the case back to the opposition division if there is an outstanding issue that has not been considered in the first instance and the Board does not consider it appropriate to consider the issue itself at the oral proceedings.